zr-tex8r/BXtexlogo/README.md

 ### Avaiable logo names

-The logo names supported by this package are divides into two classes:
+The logo names supported by this package are divided into two classes:
 “primary” (popular software) and “secondary” (all others).

 #### Primary logos